philhagen/vmware-snapcompare/README.md

 version of the scripts in the PDF.
 Future feature additions will be made to files in "bash.new" directory, and possibly others.

+These scripts are not only used for VMware image comparisons, but could help in analysis of any "changed" system images.

 Initial Modifications
 ---------------------
 The originals were modified to function within the SANS SIFT Ubuntu VMware